Working with Us

 Partner With NREL

-Until the user facility model is operational, projects are conducted through Technology Partnership Agreements such as Cooperative Research and Development Agreements and Work-for-Others Agreements.
-Each agreement is unique and designed for the successful outcome of the project.
+Until the user facility model is operational, projects are conducted through Technology Partnership Agreements such as cooperative research and development agreements and work-for-others agreements.
 For example, you can:

 Work collaboratively with NREL through cooperative research and development agreements—the most widely used means of industrial collaboration